City Hall, Dublin: History

-The building occupied the site of what was formerly Cork House, the home of the Earl of Cork until his death in 1643, as well as Lucas's Coffee-House.
+The building occupied the site of what was formerly Cork House, the home of Richard Boyle, 1st Earl of Cork until his death in 1643, as well as Lucas's Coffee-House.
 Prior to that point, the site was occupied by the church of St. Mary del Dam from which Dame Street gets its name.

 Parliament Street had been laid-out in 1753, providing a continuation of Capel Street on the north bank of the Liffey, across the newly widened Essex Bridge.
 Originally built as the Royal Exchange, the structure was designed by Thomas Cooley, who had won a design competition run for the project between 1768 and 1769.
 The foundation stone was laid by the Lord Lieutenant of Ireland, George Townshend, 4th Viscount Townshend on 2 August 1769 and was officially opened for business in 1779.

 The function of the building was to act as a form of stock exchange and to provide a meeting place for Dublin's businessmen.
 It was also close to the old Custom House making it convenient for overseas merchants.
 The cost of building the exchange was met by the Parliament of Ireland, and this is reflected by the initials "SPQH", standing for "Senatus PopulusQue Hibernicus", meaning "The senate and people of Ireland" (an Irish version of SPQR).

 The city government had previously been located in the mediæval Tholsel at the corner of Nicholas Street and Christchurch Place, approximately 300 metres to the west where the Peace Park is now located as well in various other forms and locations including the Thingmount near present-day Suffolk Street.
 In the late 18th century, meetings were held at what is now City Assembly House on South William Street.